giangnguyennet/clippy/README.md

 Clippy - Helping you copy text to your clipboard (get the text form html element id)
 ================================================

-Source Code: git@github.com:ndgiang84/clippy.git
+Source Code: git@github.com:giangnguyennet/clippy.git
-Modfied By:  Giang - ndgiang84@gmail.com
+Modfied By:  Giang Nguyen
 Based On:    https://github.com/jinzhu/clippy

 Here is a sample Rails (Ruby) helper that can be used to place Clippy on a page: